 Union of Lighting, Sound and Video Designers Finland

-The Union is working as a union whose members are carrying out artistic and technical tasks in lighting and sound design in the performing arts in theatres, dance theatres, the opera and at concerts and festivals.
-The union aims at consolidating the working conditions of the young profession in terms of payment and social matters.
-The union has 200 members.
-The union grants awards to the members for further training and pays tribute to distinguished workers in the field.
-The web page of the union is a forum for open and active information and debate.
+The Union is a member union of the Trade Union for Theatre and Media Finland (Teme).
+The association is founded in 1992 and it is working as a union whose members are carrying out artistic and technical design in lighting, sound and video design in the performing arts in theatres, dance theatres, universities, museums, operas and at concerts and festivals.
+The union aims at consolidating the working conditions of the relatively young profession for example in terms of labour agreements, payment and social matters.
+The union also awards annual honorary prizes and pays tribute to distinguished artists and designers in the field and organizes courses.
+The union has approximately 230 members.

 Theatre, Film and Television Designers

 The Union has over 60 years been taking care of the scenographers’ interests in professional questions and cultural policy.
 The number of members amounts to about 260.
 They work as costume and stage designers in theatres, the opera, film and TV productions.
 Finland’s OISTAT, taking part in organizing the Prague Quadriennale, is an important cooperation partner in the international field.